-Welcome to EDIT 3220, a class devoted to providing ideas and training on how to use technology in your K-5 grade classroom.
+Welcome to EDIT 3220, a class devoted to providing ideas and training on how to use technology in the early childhood classroom.
 You might want to bookmark this page, as it will be continuously updated with new information on assignments, as well as technology, throughout the semester.

 – You will need a Dropbox or Google Drive account for this course.

 For this project you will work individually or in a group to script, film, and edit a 3-5 minute film that aligns with the middle school curriculum.
 Project requirements (check the rubric for specifics):

 - Camera work shows purpose and forethought, mimics professionals

 - Lots of different angles are apparent throughout the film

 - The audio quality is good and all dialogue is easy to hear

 - Background music and sound effects are included

 We will have a film festival the last day of class to screen these projects.
 Do a good job!!

 Using Tablets, Awesome Websites, Online Teaching & Learning